 Levi previously was awarded the William H. Riker Prize in Political Science.
 She served as president of the American Political Science Association in 2004-05.
 She was a John Simon Guggenheim Fellow (2002-03), and has been elected to the American Academy of Arts and Sciences (2001), the National Academy of Sciences (2015), the American Academy of Political and Social Science (2016), and the American Philosophical Society (2018).

-Levi will receive the prize from the Skytte Foundation in Uppsala on September 28, 2019.
+Levi accepted the prize from the Skytte Foundation in Uppsala on September 28, 2019.